Dazaifu shrine - Fukuoka Travel Guide

 Marinoa City Fukuoka

-This all-in-one destination has more than a hundred shops and restaurants to visit.
-It also houses its own Ferris wheel, and its seaside location makes it for a great attraction to include in your itinerary.
+This all-in-one destination offers more than 100 shops and restaurants.
+It also features its own Ferris wheel, and its seaside location makes it a good addition to your travel itinerary.

 Tenjin Chikagai